Maria: The Woman the System Has to Work For

 Here’s the uncomfortable truth about grand civilizational transitions: they don’t get graded on how well they treat billionaires.

 The real question isn’t whether the system works for the exceptional.
-It’s whether it works for Maria Elena Delgado—a 35-year-old house cleaner in Detroit who never asked for the Labor Cliff, didn’t cause it, and couldn’t avoid it.
+It’s whether it works for Maria Elena Delgado - a 38-year-old house cleaner in Detroit who never asked for the Labor Cliff (the book’s term for the moment when AI and robots become capable of doing most human jobs, causing mass unemployment), didn’t cause it, and couldn’t avoid it.

 If Maria thrives, the system is real.